This page was last reviewed on February 14, 2018.

 To determine the municipal property taxes payable for an individual property, find your total property assessment, divide it by 1,000, then multiply it by the 2017 applicable tax rate for your class of property.

-The proposed financial plan and tax rates are presented for community feedback – usually in late March or early April -before they are considered for adoption by Council in May.
+The proposed financial plan and tax rates are presented for community feedback – usually in February or March – before they are considered for adoption by Council.

 The proposed financial plan and tax rates are presented to the community at a spring Village Hall meeting for feedback.
-Final tax rates are adopted by Council by bylaw by mid-May each year
+Final tax rates are adopted by Council by bylaw before May 15 each year

 Property tax notices are mailed to property owners in late May or early June each year.
 It is the responsibility of the property owner to pay property taxes by the due date in order to avoid a penalty whether or not a bill was received.
 Please contact the Village office at 250-336-2291 if you have not received a tax notice.